NIT-Administrative-Systems/northwestern-laravel-ui/docs/usage.md

 - `status-danger`
 - `status`

-By default, if only the `status` key is set, it will be displayed as an informational message (i.e., `status-info`).
+By default, if only the `status` key is set, it will be displayed as an informational message (i.e., `alert-info`).

 Each flash key corresponds to a specific [Bootstrap contextual style](https://getbootstrap.com/docs/5.0/components/alerts/#examples) and a [FontAwesome](https://fontawesome.com/v6/search) icon: